matt190589/wallys-widgets/wallys-widgets-js/plan.md

 //Algorithm returns the number of widgets ordered in a string 👍

 Deploy
-//Use Vercel to deploy the App
+//Use Vercel to deploy the App 👍

 //TESTING
 //Add unit testing to test the algorithm 👍
-//Next more on buttons and
+//Next more on buttons and home page

 Stretch Goals

-//Download react testing Library and implement tests on the widget functionality
+//Download react testing Library and implement tests on the widget functionality 👍

 //Render the order box onClick of the order button on a new page 👍

 //Router DOM implemented to allow easier navigation 👍

 //DB
-//Set up a DB and connect the DB to the order function
+//Set up a DB and connect the DB to the order function 👍
-//DB stores the number of widgets ordered by a customer and sends them back an order number
+//DB stores the number of widgets ordered by a customer and sends them back an order number 👍
-//Set up relevant Fetch requests
+//Set up relevant Fetch requests/API calls 👍

 //Build a home screen with the options to track an order or create a new order 👍